0x56696B/git-wt/README.md

 [x] git wt - Forbid to execute in non-git repo

-[-] git wt add - Create a worktree and copy over all hidden files (.env, for example)
+[x] git wt add - Create a worktree and copy over all hidden files (.env, for example)

 [-] git wt rm - Remove a worktree and copy the difference in hidden files (optional, on by default)